 I know we already have a backend class here at Noisebridge (

-this one's tailored toward frontend developers wanting to get a taste of
+one is tailored toward frontend developers wanting to get a taste of how

-how things come together.
-We'll spend the first half talking about PHP,
+things come together.
+We'll spend the first half talking about PHP, then

-- Double-click the .ova file.
-You might want to check the "reinitialize the
+* Double-click the .ova file.
+You should check the "reinitialize the MAC

 On Linux, you'll need to follow these steps:

 ===== THE HARDEST WAY: =====

 Install Apache, PHP, RVM, Ruby, and Rails individually.
 Good luck!

 If you can't make it to this week's lecture, you can watch a live video

 stream of the class.
 Join this Google+ Event to be notified of when to hop